scrudgey/DJ2020/level_plan.md

 * optional objectives - after action report
 * discover objective data node -> discover objective
 ? "spawn points" is actually more generic than that- but not sure what to call it?
+* flying loot indicator is a lock icon?
+* partial visibility cyber graph doesn't work in mission plan mode
+* zero visibility cyber graph represents a bunch of nodes as ? in mission mode
+* test that knowing the data objective reveals the node

 decide on escape menu: does it have selectable markers like planning mode?
     might as well redesign plan mode tools